GGMU1986/AspenCapitalWAR/README.md

 ## Additional things to achieve if given more time

-  - Improve the styling on the frontend
+  - Improve the styling on the frontend, associated with card playing games
+  - Add functionality to watch full game play out, along with seeing winner instantly
   - Better UI
   - Add official testing instead of using console.log and debugger
-  -  Fix the bug related to React.
-After the game ends the winning player's lifetime wins should be updated in real time.
-This does not happen, it updates after refreshing the page.